simping4jesus/lph/lph.md

 "You don't want to know."

-He effortlessly repositioned my body with our crotches touching and gently beat his cockhead against my vagina with a wet slapping sound.
+He effortlessly repositioned my body with our crotches touching.
+Then he gently beat his cockhead against my vagina with a wet slapping sound.
 Then he rubbed it up and down the slit.
 "Please," I whimpered uncontrollably.
 He began pushing it against my tight hole.
 I moaned louder and louder until I felt it pop in.

 The feeling was exquisite.
 I felt fuller than I'd ever been, but still I wanted more.